Fun things to do for little or no cost

 - Grow a garden.

-Check your local newspaper or visit the Chamber of Commerce to find out about other events or attractions in your area.
+Check your local newspaper, parks and recreation department and Chamber of Commerce to find out about other events or attractions in your area.